UQEKV/Seq-ORBSLAM/README.md

 The Seq-ORBSLAM is based on ORBSLAM2, which is used a sequence-based loop closure detection we proposed.
 The Vocabulary file of ORBSLAM 2 are not uploaded in this repository.
 Pleased downloading these files by yourself.

+The Bow model using the pre-trained vocabulary is not applied in our loop clourse detection algorithm which is only based on images it self and the image sequence.

 **Authors:** Jiangqiu Chen

 13.09.2021